Zambia’s Forgotten Space Program

 What is your process to initiate a new project?
 How do you find stories that you find compelling to shoot?

-I normally have plenty of ideas every day.
+I normally have plenty of ideas.
 Some are good, some are really stupid.
 But I follow them all as much as I can and according to the time I have.
 I write a lot and keep all these ideas in my diaries, and the inspiration can come from a conversation I hear in the subway, from newspapers, or from any simple anecdote I come across.

 How do you know when you’ve come to a compelling blend of fact and fiction?